-The dental profession unanimously supports the use of mouthguards in a variety of sports activities to protect your mouth from injuries.
-More than 200,000 injuries to the mouth and jaw occur each year.
-A mouthguard can prevent serious injuries such as concussions, jaw fractures and neck injuries by helping to avoid situations where the lower jaw gets jammed into the upper jaw.
-Mouthguards are effective in moving soft issue in the oral cavity away from the teeth, preventing laceration and bruising of the lips and cheeks, especially for those who wear orthodontic appliances.
+Dental professionals greatly support the use of mouthguards in a variety of sports activities to protect the mouth from injuries.
+More than 200,000 injuries to the mouth and jaw happen each year and a mouthguard can prevent serious injuries such as concussions, jaw fractures and neck injuries by helping to avoid situations where the lower jaw gets jammed into the upper jaw.

 Parents are sometimes uninformed about the level of contact and potential for serious dental injuries involved with sports in which the child participates.
 Some, though not all schools, reinforce the health advantage of mouthguards for their contact sports.
 Cost may be another consideration, although mouthguards come in a variety of price ranges.

-- Custom fitted mouth guards - These are made by a dental professional using an impression of the teeth from special shock absorbing plastic.
-A custom fitted mouth guard fits a person’s mouth perfectly.
-The accurate fit and control of the thickness maximizes the shock absorbing effect.
+Custom fitted mouth guards - These are made by a dental professional using an impression of the teeth from special shock-absorbing plastic.
+A custom-fitted mouthguard fits a person’s mouth perfectly.
+The accurate fit and control of the thickness maximise the shock-absorbing effect.
 They fit comfortably and won’t interfere with breathing.